nanvel/blog/2017/11/trading.md

 Stop price can be calculated based on volatility (Average True Range can be used as a volatility indicator).

+Booking partial gains as the asset is becoming profitable and raising stops to ensure profits do not become losses.

+After a losing trade - take a break to reduce emotional decisions.

 ## Links

 [Evidence-Based Technical Analysis](https://www.amazon.com/Evidence-Based-Technical-Analysis-Scientific-Statistical/dp/0470008741) by David Aronson